tokiwong/vegapull/README.md

 - [x] Add logs
 - [x] Support more card fields
 - [x] Download card images as well
-- [ ] Make it locale-agnostic to be able to download data from Japanese and other versions
+- [x] Make it locale-agnostic to be able to download data from Japanese and other versions
+    - [ ] Handle problems with the `jp` version (inconsistent cards data on official site)
+- [ ] Better configuration
 - [ ] User friendly CLI
 - [ ] Add tests